dcs-chalmers/rusty-benchmarking-framework/readme.md

     * `-h`, `--help` to print help.
     * `-V` `--version` to print the version of the benchmark.
     * `-d` `--delay-nanoseconds` to change the delay between operations.
+    * `--path` to change where the output of the benchmark is put.

 # TODO